DongyuanZhou/MA615-Brand-Analysis/README.md

 Therefore, I try to find the popular emoji used by people when they tweeted.

+Starbucks:

+Dunkin' Donuts:

 The code can be found from [Emoji.R].

 ### Wordcloud
 Thirdly, wordcloud!

-I use wordcloud to find highest frequent word mentiond on tweets and divided it into positive and negetive words.
+I use wordcloud to find highest frequent word mentiond on tweets.

+Starbucks:

+Dunkin' Donuts:

 The code can be found from [Wordcloud.R](https://github.com/DongyuanZhou/MA615-Brand-Analysis/blob/master/Wordcloud.R).